-Our Board has an effective mix of independent and management directors.
-It is composed of seven independent directors; our Chief Executive Officer and Chairman, Patrick G. Ryan; our President, Timothy W. Turner; the Chairman of Ryan Specialty Underwriting Managers, Nicholas D. Cortezi; and the Executive Chairman of Geneva Re, Michael D. O'Halleran.
+Our Board has an effective mix of independent and non-independent directors.
+It is composed of eight independent directors and five non-independent directors including our Chief Executive Officer and Chairman, Patrick G. Ryan; our President, Timothy W. Turner; the retired Chairman of Ryan Specialty Underwriting Managers, Nicholas D. Cortezi; the Executive Chairman of Geneva Re, Michael D. O'Halleran, and Patrick G Ryan, Jr. Each of our independent and non-independent directors adds value to our Board and benefits us and our stockholders